ARTICLES

 Photo: Sebastian Mayer from Unsplash

 One of the most fascinating things about plants is their ability to sense danger and protect themselves.
 For example, when a plant is being attacked by a predator, such as an insect or a herbivore, it can release chemicals that attract the predator's natural enemies, such as birds or parasitic wasps.
-In this way, the plant is able to defend itself without having to physically move or fight back.
+In this way, the plant can defend itself without having to physically move or fight back.
 Dr. Kim Johnson shares:

 "Plants are constantly under environmental stresses.
 You can actually see how plants respond to those physical stresses because they change their shape."